nhejazi/conf_acic2018_txshift/README.md

 ## Abstract

-_Robust Nonparametric Inference for Stochastic Interventions Under Multi-Stage Sampling_
+**Title:** _Robust Nonparametric Inference for Stochastic Interventions Under Multi-Stage Sampling_

+**Authors:** Nima Hejazi, Mark van der Laan, Holly Janes, Peter Gilbert, David Benkeser

 > Perhaps too often, work in statistical causal inference focuses on the effect
 > of deterministic interventions, under which, for each unit, the magnitude of